template-tools/template-sync/README.md

 So by making changes to the template and applying npm-template-sync the target project will be updated accoring to the template.

+Works with github and bitbucket.

 ```shell
 export GITHUB_TOKEN='token providing repositroy write access' # for github repos

 npm-template-sync --template aTemplateGithubUser/aRepo myGithubUser/myRepo
 ```

-define (initial) properties to be used in the template
+Define (initial) properties to be used in the template

 ```shell
 export GITHUB_TOKEN='token providing repositroy write access' # for github repos